AnindyaDas-86/custom_service_runtime/README.md

     - **Extensibility** is only relevant for admin roles.
     - **Custom service** is relevant for end users.
 - Outbound configurations can be created only when the custom service is active and available, so it becomes a post service creation action
 - Support either api metadata or data connector configuration or both?
 If both, then what would be the switching mechanism in the runtime?
-If not, what would be the design step to accomodate only api metadata or only connector config.
+If not, what would be the design step to accomodate only api metadata or only connector config.(Ans: Both will exists, create outbound config automatically for all the apis uplaod as metadata)
 - edit scenarios

 ---